openvswitch/ovs/PORTING.md

 writing any more code, as long as the netdev provider that you implemented supports receiving packets.
 It yields poor performance, however, because every packet passes through the ovs-vswitchd process.
-See [INSTALL.userspace.md] for instructions on how to configure a userspace switch.
+See [INSTALL.userspace.rst] for instructions on how to configure a userspace switch.

 If the userspace switch is not the right choice for your port, then